 As we were walking I remembered my reason for getting with him privately.

 “Scott, I want to make sure to tell you some things.
 First, the best news is I’m going to be going to Wilson until school is over in June.
 Then, unfortunately, I’ll have to move to Davis.”

 “I figured that you’d be moving to Davis sometime, Tony.
 It’s good news that it won’t be until this school year is over.
 How long will it be until your folks buy a house?”

 “My folks just bought a house in Davis.
 It’s cool, a big house with five bedrooms and a great pool.
 When you come to visit during the summer we can swim every day.
 Also, my folks sold our house here in Hillview.
 We have to be out by the end of the year.
-The people who bought it are going to move in after the first of January.”
+The people who bought it are going to move in around the first part of January.”